 Combine 3/4 cups of warm water with 2 tablespoons of baking soda and 1-2 squirts of castile soap.
 Dissolve the baking soda by gently mixing the solution and soak your retainers when you’re not wearing.
 Make sure that you rinse your retainer with warm water thoroughly before putting them in again.

 Vinegar is a good source to keep your retainers away from fungus.
 To clean your retainer with vinegar:

 Mix equal parts warm water and white vinegar and 2 tablespoons of baking soda in a clean stainless steel container.
 Soak your retainer only for 15 minutes in this solution.
 Rinse it thoroughly with warm or cold water.

 No doubt, hydrogen peroxide is a powerful agent but it causes free radical reactions so using any such method which may cause harm to your oral health is never recommended to clean your retainers.
 Using hydrogen peroxide can cause harm to the oral microbiome.

 Retainer sits inside your mouth against your teeth and provides a perfect place for the accumulation of germs, bacteria, plaque and tartar and puts your oral health at risk.
 Cleaning your retainer regularly is as important as your teeth.

 Keeping your retainer clean and odor free is important, but many popular cleaning methods will cause harm to your retainer and your mouth too.
 Chemicals like hydrogen peroxide and persulfate should never be a part of your cleaning routine.
 Neither you should use bleach, boiling water, or even regular toothpastes to clean your retainers.
 If you still have any confusion about how to clean clear retainers feel free to contact orthodontic experts.
 We would love to help you.
-If you want get a beautiful smile, schedule your free consultation now!
+If you want get a beautiful smile, schedule your no cost consultation now!